TrustSource/ts-deepscan/README.md

 # Next steps
 On our roadmap we see two capabilities being of relevance:

+### a) Identify re-use of code
+Already now, each file assessed is hashed, so that we do not need to assess the same file several times.
+This feature can be used to identify multiple appearances of the same file across different repositories.
+The subscription based implementation already has this capability.
+However, to resolve this reuirement, additional services are required.
+These we have provided in the context of the managed solution, e.g. storage of results, indexing, query, search and reply.
+DeepScan is set to support this scenario but will not further be extended on this.

+### b) Identification of malicious pattern
+One of the next steps will be to add support for the identification of malicious or weak programming patterns to help protecting the inbound supply chain.

+### c) Treatment of linked repositories
+In GitHub and other git derivatives it is possible to link a repository into your repository.
+The current version is treating these repositories as local code, which leads to difficulties with deep linking the original files.
+If there is higher demand to resolve this, we could invest into that direction.

-### a) Identify license deltas
+### d) Identify license deltas
 Given we identified a license text, with a similarity lower than 90%, it is possible that the original license text has been amended.
 Sometimes authors do add a clause or remove one.
 In a next version, we plan to outline these deltas.

-### b) Identify re-use of code
-Currently, each file assessed is hashed, so that we do not need to assess the same file several times.
-This can be used to identify multiple appearances of the same file across different repositories.

-### c) Treatment of linked repositories
-In GitHub and other git derivatives it is possible to link a repository into your repository.
-The current version is treating these repositories as local code, which leads to difficulties with direct links
+However, our analysis did show, that deviations typically require manual intervention for further analysis.
+That is, why we skipped activity in that direction for now.

 In case you have specific need for any of the cases mentioned above, feel free to reach out and let us know about your case.
 If you have additional ideas, feel free to open a feature request in the issues section.